We Will Never Be the Same: David and Debbie’s Story

 “One thing that people need to realize is that in every kid there’s gold: successfully becoming who they are meant to be,” says Debbie.
 “It’s just been buried under abuse, rejection, and trauma.
 It’s very fulfilling to help a child find that gold and begin to walk in their true identity.”

-If you want to join Debbie and David in the wild, messy, wonderful world of adoption, please contact us at https://www.adoptkskids.org/about-us/contact to speak to one of our adoption specialists.
+If you want to join Debbie and David in the wild, messy, wonderful world of adoption, please contact us at http://www.adoptkskids.org/about-us/contact to speak to one of our adoption specialists.
 The challenge is real, but you may be perfectly suited to change a child’s life, and yours, forever!

 *Names changed to preserve privacy.